Books relating to Guam POWS

 Tillman J. Rutledge (1997) |

-The Emperor's Guest
+The Emperor's Guest by John

-by John Fletcher-Cooke (2013) - New edition of a 1971 book, very well
+Fletcher-Cooke (2013) - New edition of a 1971 book, very well written,

-Batavia, West Java, then at Innoshima (Hiroshima #5), Zentsuji
+Java, then at Innoshima (Hiroshima #5), Zentsuji (Hiroshima #1), and

-(Hiroshima #1), and Miyata (Fukuoka #9), Japan, where he was liberated.
+Miyata (Fukuoka #9), Japan, where he was liberated.
+Great detail.
+He

-1969, he went back to Japan for a visit to Zentsuji, the camp then a
+back to Japan for a visit to Zentsuji, the camp then a high school. |

 The Jungle Journal: Prisoners of the

-Japanese in Java 1942-1945
+Japanese in Java 1942-1945 by Frank and Ronald Williams

-by Frank and Ronald Williams (2013) - Story of a young Royal Artillery
+(2013) - Story of a young Royal Artillery officer, Lieutenant Ronald

-in the Japanese-occupied Dutch East Indies from 1942–45, a true account
+Dutch East Indies from 1942–45, a true account of the alternate horror

-of the alternate horror and banality of daily life, and the humor that
+and banality of daily life, and the humor that helped the men survive

-helped the men survive the beatings, deprivation, and death of
+the beatings, deprivation, and death of comrades.
+Told through the

-comrades.
-Told through the diary and papers of Williams and others, The Jungle Journal
+diary and papers of Williams and others, The Jungle Journal includes many

-fortitude were tested to the limit under the tropical sun. |
+were tested to the limit under the tropical sun. |

 Scattered Under The Rising Sun: The Gordon

-Highlanders in the Far East 1941-1945
+Highlanders in the Far East 1941-1945 by Stewart Mitchell

-by Stewart Mitchell (2013) - Detailed work on the history and movements
+(2013) - Detailed work on the history and movements of a whole unit,

-of a whole unit, the Gordon Highlanders 2nd Battalion, with many
+the Gordon Highlanders 2nd Battalion, with many individual stories by

-in 1941, over 1000 men, 700 of which include their photographs.
+1000 men, 700 of which include their photographs.
+Mitchell is a

-Mitchell is a volunteer researcher at the Gordon Highlanders Museum.
+volunteer researcher at the Gordon

+Highlanders Museum.
 See additional news article, "New

 book records experiences of Gordon Highlander POWs." |

-for War - The Epic Saga of the Civilian Contractors and Marines of Wake
+Epic Saga of the Civilian Contractors and Marines of Wake Island in WWII

 by Bonita Gilbert (2012) - A thorough background history of Wake Island